mifonpe/microservice-demo/README.md

 Secrets are incorporated to pass sensitive environment variables securely to the containers.
 However, as the base64 encoding is not secure, [sealedsecrets](https://github.com/bitnami-labs/sealed-secrets) are used to cypher the original secrets.
 Thus, the sealed secrets can be stored in this public repository, without exposing the sensitive data.

 ## CI
 In order to provide a CI cycle for this Helm Chart development, Github actions are used to check the templates.
-In this case, a [customized image]()https://github.com/mifonpe/github-runner is used for the runners, which already contains helm and some other utilities, and runs in a personal cluster.
+In this case, a [customized image](https://github.com/mifonpe/github-runner) with its own CI is used for the runners, which already contains helm and some other utilities, and runs in a personal cluster.